Check out our guidelines for wedding veder tipping, how much to budget for, and other tips regarding gratuity.

-All of your wedding planning has been categorized and budgeted down to the very last detail, but wait, did you remember to factor in tipping?
+All of your wedding planning has been categorized and budgeted down to the very last detail, but wait—did you remember to factor in tipping?
 In many cases, tipping is a gracious, if not expected, way to give to those who have helped you plan your wedding celebration.
-If you’re wondering how much to tip wedding venue coordinator positions, the standard amount is 15-20% of the food and beverage bill.
-Double check the line items of your contract to ensure wedding venue tipping or a service charge isn’t already included.
-You want to follow proper etiquette when it comes to your wedding staff but definitely don’t want to pay twice!

-Booking the wedding venue is usually one of the biggest expenses couples face.
+Booking each of your vendors is likely to be the most expensive portion of wedding planning process.
 Often, there are unexpected taxes, gratuities, and other fees that are tacked onto the final contract.
 Make sure to read all of the fine print and ask questions before signing.
-Even if you discussed the main details of the day and have a good feeling about the coordinator you’re working with, there may be charges that end up on your bill that you hadn’t initially planned for and one of those things may be a baked-in tipping cost.
+Even if you discussed the main details of the day and have a good feeling about the individuals or companies you’re working with, there may be charges that end up on your bill that you hadn’t initially planned for.
+And, one of those things may be a baked-in tipping cost.
 If this is the case, no need to add anything else.

-As you finalize your budget, include which wedding vendors to tip and review contracts to confirm where gratuity is already factored into the final cost.
-Although you want to follow standard tipping protocol, you don’t want to end up paying for the same thing more than once.
+As you finalize your budget, include which wedding vendors to tip, how much to tip them, and review contracts to confirm where gratuity is already factored into the final cost.
+Although you’ll want to follow standard tipping protocol, you don’t want to end up paying for the same thing more than once.

 When it comes down to it, tipping is entirely at your discretion.
-When you’re happy with the service and when certain vendors are expecting that as part of their full wages, it’s best to calculate these costs ahead of time.
+When you’re happy with the service and/or when certain vendors are expecting it as part of their full wages, it’s best to calculate these costs ahead of time.

-The question doesn’t stop at: do you tip your wedding venue?
-Do you tip your hairstylist, wedding cake baker, and florist?
+The question doesn’t stop at do you tip your wedding venue, but what wedding vendors do you tip?
+Do you tip wedding vendors like your hairstylist, wedding cake baker, and florist?
 Do you tip the wedding photographer, musicians, and wedding planner?
 Some vendors expect a tip as part of their services.
 For example, standard tipping applies for your hairstylist the same as it does if you were visiting for a regular haircut or blowout.
 You may want to add more if you have an intricate hairstyle for your wedding day or the salon has made special accommodations for you and your wedding party.

-Other wedding vendors in addition to your wedding venue that are likely expecting a tip for services include:
+Other wedding vendors in addition to your wedding venue that are likely to expect a tip for services include:

 As mentioned, tip your hair and makeup artist in the same way you would for a salon visit.
 This can be anywhere from 15-25% of your total bill.
 Many hair stylists will offer brides-to-be a trial run or consultation for their wedding updo or style.
 This should be factored into the cost, as well as how long your hair or makeup appointment lasts.
 Also, tipping leans toward the higher side if you’ve hired a team for the day for touch ups.